-The Company has adopted an accounting policy of measuring its investments at fair value through profit or loss with fair value movements on its assets recognised in the statement of profit or loss.
-The preference share liabilities are measured at fair value on a stand alone basis and the Company uses sum of the parts valuation method to measure the fair value of the preference shares.
+The Company has adopted an accounting policy of measuring its preference share liabilities at fair value through profit or loss in accordance with IFRS 9 with fair value movements recognised in the Statement of Profit or Loss and Other Comprehensive Income.
+The preference share liabilities is measured at fair value on a stand alone basis and the Company uses sum of the parts valuation method to measure the fair value of the preference shares.